juliusgo85/juliusgo85.github.io/_posts/2022-11-10-IBJJF-Worlds-Results-Charts.md

 How I did it: To get the data, I did some web scraping from the IBJJF's Championships results page to get the individual year rankings.
 After cleaning up the data in pandas, I used Altair to plot the results for Men's, Women's, and Juvenile categories.

 <b>This site is best viewed on a desktop.
-To select multiple teams in the chart, click a team then hold Shift + Left-click your mouse to add more teams.</b>
+To select multiple teams in the chart, click a team's name in the legend,then hold Shift + Left-click your mouse to add more teams.</b>

-{% include "chartmensresults.html" %}
+{% include chartmensresults.html %}